-Thanksgiving is just a few days away…have you planned your menu?
-If you’re like most people, you will be serving turkey.
-However, if it’s only you this holiday season or just a couple of people at your table, even the smallest turkey may be too much.
-If you have a small party or just want to mix things up a bit, serving Cornish Game Hen is a simple yet elegant alternative to a giant turkey.
-The herb-butter gives these little birds a bright and herbaceous taste while keeping the meat moist and flavorful.
+If it’s only you this holiday season or just a couple of people at your table, even the smallest turkey may be too much.
+If you have a small party or just want to mix things up a bit, serving Herb-Roasted Cornish Game Hen is a simple yet elegant alternative to a giant turkey.
+The herb-butter give these little birds a bright and herbaceous taste while keeping the meat moist and flavorful.
 In fact, within just a few minutes of putting these hens in the oven, a wonderfully savory smell will delight both you and your guests.
 Likewise, they are incredibly quick and easy to make – a great holiday meal can’t get much better than that!

 Remove the Giblets and Pat the Hens Dry: